dansand/materialTransformations/README.md

-Often, a material transition depends not only on the current condition of th particle (depth, pressure, temperature, age, accumulated strain etc. ), but also on the _current_ material type of the particle.
+Often, a material transition depends not only on the current condition of the particle (depth, pressure, temperature, age, accumulated strain etc. ), but also on the _current_ material type of the particle.
 For instance, we might allow 'mantle' material to become 'crust', but not allow harzburgite to become crust.

 The following expression looks reasonable: